snowch/vast-docker-compose-examples/jupyter-pyspark/examples/vectorizing_tax_data/README.md

 For this MVP, we are working with a relatively small, synthetically generated dataset (thousands of profiles).
 For this scale, **ChromaDB** running locally is an excellent choice – it's easy to set up and use, allowing us to focus on the core logic.

-However, consider a real-world deployment scenario, for instance, within an organization like **HMRC** in the United Kingdom.
+However, consider a real-world deployment scenario, for instance, within a country's tax organisation.
 Such an entity deals with:

 * Tens of millions of taxpayers and businesses.
 * Billions or trillions of underlying records (tax lines, transactions, property records, etc.) across many years.